 DEPI says: “Before you start, check that the weather conditions are suitable for spraying (i.e. wind speeds between 3-15 km/h, blowing away from sensitive crops/areas, Delta T between two and eight, temperature below 28oC, no inversion layer present).
 If the weather is unstable or unpredictable, don’t spray.
 Continue to monitor weather conditions while spraying and stop spraying if it turns unfavourable.”

 Just like cleaning the house, washing the car and feeding the kids, it’s essential to care for your investment.
-Checks should be carried out multiple times during the spraying season, and throughout the year.
+Checks should be carried out multiple times on your liquid fertiliser tank and spraying device during the spraying season and throughout the year.

 “An investment in knowledge pays the best interest”.
 If this maxim is good enough for Benjamin Franklin, it is good enough for us.
-It pays to be informed about your equipment.
+It pays to be informed about your liquid fertiliser tank, sprayer and any other spraying season equipment.